pratt4166/Sales_Analytics_Project/README.md

    * Overall Sales Performance
      * The company generated 985 million in total sales revenue over the analysed period.
      * The sales numbers clocked to 2 million durind this period.
-     * The peak sales perion was observed in (January to August), likely due to seasonal demand or promotions.
+     * The peak sales were observed in (January to August), likely due to seasonal demand or promotions.
-     * The lowest sales months were September to December, suggesting a potential need for marketind efforts or discounts during these periods.
+     * The lowest sales months were September to December, suggesting a potential need for marketing efforts or discounts during these periods.
      * Electricalsara contributed most in the company's revenue with 65 million in sale amount.
      * Electricalsara was the also the customer that made the highest sales by 1 million.